Valentin-Ha/cam-multiviewer/docs/how-to/maintenance-and-debugging.md

 4. Check whether tile statuses cycle through `RECONNECT` and then `OFFLINE`.
 5. Review `logs/app.log` for connection or state errors.

+If values are missing or invalid, RTSP Viewer prompts for the required connection fields at runtime.

 ## Tune Reconnect Behavior

 Tune these keys in `settings.json`: